libscran/scran_graph_cluster/README.md

 ## Quick start

-Given a column-major array of cell coordinates (typically in some [low-dimensional space](https://github.com/libscran/scran_pca)), we can construct a shared-nearest-neighbor graph:
+Given a column-major array of cell coordinates (typically in some [low-dimensional space](https://github.com/libscran/scran_pca)), we can construct a shared nearest-neighbor (SNN) graph from each cell's list of neighbors:

 ```cpp
 #include "scran_graph_cluster/scran_graph_cluster.hpp"